What is enrichment?

 Once you have conducted an enrichment program, and the items are no longer being used, then those items that have been used for the enrichment program must be either:

-Any of the above actions must be done in accordance with your facilities policies and procedures, as well as any state or territories legislation and the Australian Veterinary Association guidelines.
+Any of the above actions must be done by your facility policies and procedures, as well as any state or territory legislation and the Australian Veterinary Association guidelines.

 What is the difference between cleaning, disinfecting and sterilising?